 I mentioned this earlier, but here it is again, and I’ll also explain why you should do this –

 Google absolutely loves useful, compelling, long-form content.
 Agreed?

-They also love content that is regularly kept up to date, and you’re less likely to ring any alarm bells in the spam department if you’re adding your Amazon links in a resourceful manner to quality content rich blog posts and pages.
+They also happen to love content that is frequently kept up to date, and you’re less likely to ring any alarm bells in the spam department if you’re adding your Amazon links in a resourceful manner to your content rich blog posts and pages.

 Ensure that your Amazon links are no-followed so that they don’t pass any link juice.

 Once again, this is also to avoid ringing any alarm bells in Google’s spam department, and to avoid any risky penalties.

 In fact, I would recommend you leave at least the first couple of paragraphs alone.

 You can start adding your affiliate links from the 3rd paragraph down.